v1-valux/llama-mx/README.md

 **Known Quirks:**

+- bot can will accept room-invitations automatically
+- bot has access to all media files within joined rooms (and thus can theoretically leak data to other users via event_id bruteforcing)
 - bot will only process the last of multiple messages received at the same time (e.g. startup after some downtime)
 - only media files received while the bot is running can be processed
 - media is downloaded automatically and stored unencrypted